Paeonia brownii Douglas ex Hook.

-The ideal time to plant Peony tubers is in the late fall before the first hard frost.
-Peonies do not respond well to being transplanted, so we recommend planting tubers, rather than transplanting an established plant.
+The ideal time to plant Peony tubers is late fall before the first hard frost.
+Unfortunately, peonies do not respond well to being transplanted, so we recommend planting tubers rather than transplanting an established plant.

 If your newly growing Peonies seem leggy or are starting to bend close to the ground, gently stake the plant stalk so it remains upright.

-Native to the western United States and usually grows at altitude, often as undergrowth in part-shade.
+This species is native to the western United States and usually grows at altitude, often undergrowth in part-shade.

 - Back to genus Paeonia